Yaser-Aldammad/Software-Engineering/A3-feedback.md

 * Evaluation components will include:
   * (10/10%) Are the SCRUM meetings documented and all decisions documented properly and reflected in the Kanban Board and the issue tracker?
 Are decisions recorded in manner that provides for validation and traceability?
-  * (0/10%) Are progress (individual tasks), performance (how did the team members perform) and code reviews conducted and documented, including the following:
+  * (10/10%) Are progress (individual tasks), performance (how did the team members perform) and code reviews conducted and documented, including the following:
-  _I could not find these code reviews or access the perf reviews_
     * This should be the primary agenda of the end-of-sprint SCRUM meeting.
     * Each code task has been code reviewed explicitly
     * Each team member has been performance reviewed explicitly (identify them)